Nina-mvH/data-pipeline-demo/README.md

 The provided code 1) reads in data from PPP FOIA csvs (downloadable at https://data.sba.gov/dataset/ppp-foia/resource/c1275a03-c25c-488a-bd95-403c4b2fa036?inner_span=True ) and uses a pydantic model to map the data to strongly types models.
 Then 2) the data is stored in a MySQL table (PPP_table) in the database PPP_data.
 This data can be exlopred using MySQL, or 3) the file UI.py can be used to run a local flask application allowing the data to be searched by loan_number or borrower_name.
 Reuslts can be ordered alphabetically or by date_approved.

 # How to Run Locally
 In order to run this locally, you are going to need to download the following files: data_pipeline.py, make_table.sql, run,sh, UI.py, and templates/index.html.
-Once you have these files, take the following steps to modify the code to your needs and run it...
+Once you have these files and a csv file, take the following steps to modify the code to your needs and run it. *It's important to note that reading in one of the original csvs is time consuming; my virtual machine crashed when doing this, so I only used the top 10,000 lines from one of the csvs.
+If you're working with computational limiations, consider decreasing the size of the csv you're working with.
+Additionally, if you use a different csv than the one I did and run into a parsing error, it might be because I did not list that column data as optional and should be an easy fix.*

 ## Download necessary packages:
 The packages I have in my virtual environment include: